I Must Be Doing Something Right

 To top things off, my husband always says that my kids are 100 times worse when I walk through the door.
 I like to think it’s because they missed me so much and are overly excited to see me.
-BUT, in reality, I think I give in a little too easy because I’ve missed them too much, and I’m really the one who is overly excited to get hugs and kisses.
+But, in reality, I think I give in a little too easily because I’ve missed them too much, and I’m really the one who is overly excited to get hugs and kisses.
 The pushing and shoving to see who will sit next to me (sometimes) seems cute.
 What!?
 Have I lost my mind!?
-They are acting like wild animals, which of course, in my mind, means I’ve failed them in some way.
+They are acting like wild animals, which, in my mind, means I’ve failed them in some way.

-As hard as it is, I do my best each day to try and focus on the positive rather than dwell on the negative.
-So recently, I’ve noticed more and more of the little moments that prove that I might actually be doing something right.
+As hard as it is, I do my best each day to try to focus on the positive rather than dwell on the negative.
+Recently, I’ve noticed more and more of the little moments that prove that I might be doing something right.

 My children have manners.

-We were out to dinner, and the waitress commented how polite my children were because they all said please and thank you without prompting from my husband or me.
+We were out to dinner, and the waitress commented how polite my children were because they all said please and thank you without my husband or me prompting.
 My big boy was super excited when she brought over extra pickles; he’s learning that true kindness and a big smile always do the trick.

 My children share.